GodErlich/gnubg-llm/README.md

 4. If you wish to stop the run in the middle, just click `Ctrl + c` in the terminal.

 ## Run configurations
-There are few parameters that can be passed to the program.
+There are several parameters that can be passed to the program.
   -h, --help            show this help message and exit --log_file_name, --fn  LOG_FILE_NAME,
                         Name for the log file (default: game)